sdshah09/Design-Patterns/README.md

 ## Project Structure

 The project is organized by pattern type, with each pattern residing in its own package.
-For example, the Abstract Factory Pattern implementation can be found in the `Abstract Factory` directory.
+For example, the Abstract Factory Pattern implementation can be found in the `Creational Patterns/Abstract Factory` directory.